HazilMohamed/ping/README.md

 ## Run

-Both clinet and server can be up using the command `yarn start`.
+Both client and server can be up using the command `yarn start`.

 ## Users